IBM/microservices-traffic-management-using-istio/README.md

 Also since Istio tightly controls traffic routing to provide above mentioned benefits, it introduces some drawbacks.
 Outgoing traffic to external services outside the Istio data plane can only be enabled by specialized configuration, based on the protocol used to connect to the external service.

 In the [second part](#part-b-modify-sample-application-to-use-an-external-datasource-deploy-the-application-and-istio-envoys-with-egress-traffic-enabled) of the journey we focus on how Istio can be configured to allow applications to connect to external services.
-For that we modify the sample BookInfo application to use an external database and then use it as a base to show Istio configuration for enabling egress traffic
+For that we modify the sample BookInfo application to use an external database and then use it as a base to show Istio configuration for enabling egress traffic.

 ![istio-architecture](images/istio-architecture.png)